esolangs/u6a/README.md

 ## Description

-The u6a project provides a bytecode compiler and a runtime system for the [Unlambda](http://www.madore.org/~david/programs/unlambda/) programming language.
+The U6a project provides a bytecode compiler and a runtime system for the [Unlambda](http://www.madore.org/~david/programs/unlambda/) programming language.

 Ideas behind this implementation can be found [here](https://github.com/esolangs/u6a/wiki/Developer's-Notes-on-Implementing-Unlambda).

+U6a is free software.
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Getting Started

-To install u6a from source, see [INSTALL](INSTALL).
+To install U6a from source, see [INSTALL](INSTALL).

 Usage (See [**u6ac**(1)](man/u6ac.1) and [**u6a**(1)](man/u6a.1) man pages for details):